Miyan0/flask-boilerplate/README.md

 ## Starting a new project

 1. Fork this repo.
+2. Rename the `project` folder to your liking.
+3. Change the `FLASK_APP` variable in `.flaskenv` to your new project name.
+4. Rename `env_example` to `.env`
-2. Create a new virtual environment:
+5. Create a new virtual environment:
    1. `python -m venv venv` where the second `venv` is your virtualenv name.
    2. note that if you don't name your virtual environment `venv`, you should modify the `.gitignore` file.
-3. Activate the virtual environment:
+6. Activate the virtual environment:
    1. For windows: `venv\Script\activate`
    2. For macOs: `source venv/bin/activate`
-4. Install the packages
+7. Install the packages
    1. `pip install -r requirements.txt`
+8. Run the project to make sure everything is setup properly.
+   1. `flask run`
+9. Try it out
+   1. Open your browser at [http://127.0.0.1:5000/hello](http://127.0.0.1:5000/hello)